nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 ```

-Note, there are 3 upstreams, matching the 3 workers in AKS2 cluster.
+Note, there are 3 upstreams, matching the 3 Worker Nodes in AKS2 cluster.

 Submit your Changes.
-If you have the Server names:port correct, Nginx4Azure will validate and return a Success message.
+If you have the Server name:port correct, Nginx4Azure will validate and return a Success message.

 **Warning:**  If you stop and start your AKS cluster, or add/remove Nodes in the Pools, this Upstream list `WILL` have to be updated to match.
 It is a static configuration that must match the Worker Nodes:NodePort definition in your AKS cluster.
 If you change the static nginx-ingress NodePort Service, you will have to match it here as well.
+Unfortunately, there are no auto-magic way to synchronize AKS/NodePorts with N4A Upstreams... yet :-)

 ### Test Nginx 4 Azure to AKS1 Cluster Ingress Controller

 Now that you have these new Nginx Upstream blocks created, you can test them.

-Change the `# comments for proxy_pass` in the `location /` block in the `/etc/nginx/conf.d/cafe.example.com.conf` file, to disable the proxy_pass to docker, and enable the proxy_pass to `aks1_ingress`, as shown:
+Inspect, then modify the `# comments for proxy_pass` in the `location /` block in the `/etc/nginx/conf.d/cafe.example.com.conf` file, to disable the proxy_pass to `cafe-nginx`, and enable the proxy_pass to `aks1_ingress`, as shown:

 ```nginx
 ...